ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Next Step

-Next step is to deploy the subnet on to the Mainnet, see [this](./setup-dfk-node.md) using DeFi Kingdoms Subnet as an example.
+Next step is to deploy the Subnet on to the Mainnet, see [this](./setup-dfk-node.md) using DeFi Kingdoms Subnet as an example.

 ## Appendix